Introduction to Bayesian Linear Regression, Posterior Inference, and MCMC

 Because each conditional is standard (Normal or scaled inverse-\(\chi^2\)), Gibbs sampling is both efficient and easy to implement.

-After running the Gibbs sampler, we obtain posterior draws \(\{\theta^{(t)}\}_{t=1}^T\) for parameters such as \(\beta_j\), \(\sigma^2\), or \(\sigma_b^2\).
+After running the Gibbs sampler, we obtain a sequence of posterior draws \(\{\theta^{(t)}\}_{t=1}^T\) for parameters such as \(\beta_j\), \(\sigma^2\), or \(\sigma_b^2\), where \(T\) denotes the total number of MCMC iterations (after burn-in).

-We summarize the posterior distribution via:
+We can summarize the posterior distribution using:

-These summaries describe the most probable values of \(\theta\)
+These summaries describe the most probable values of \(\theta\) and their associated uncertainty after combining data with prior beliefs.

 Bayesian inference provides full posterior distributions, not just point estimates.
 Uncertainty is quantified directly from the posterior samples: